Nyiuu/rtindex/README.md

 ## Prerequisites

 - Your **GPU must support NVIDIA RTX (hardware raytracing acceleration)**.
-For consumer GPUs, this applies to **NVIDIA RTX 2000, 3000, and 4000** series.
+For consumer GPUs, this applies to **NVIDIA RTX 2000, 3000, and 4000** series, but there are workstation and data-center GPUs that also support RTX.
 - Your GPU should have at least **24 GB of VRAM**.
-Smaller sizes might work, but are not guaranteed to.
+Smaller sizes will probably still be sufficient for most experiments, but are not guaranteed to.
 - Ensure your system runs **NVIDIA's 522.25 GPU driver** or newer.
 - Your system should have at least **32 GB of main memory**.
 - All experiments are designed to run on **64-bit Linux**.
 We successfully tested **Ubuntu 20.04, Ubuntu 22.04, and Arch**.